 We know you’ll have some questions.
 We’ve answered the most common ones below…

-There are currently 260+ children on roll representing 25+ different nationalities.
-There are 10 classes in our First School for children, aged 1+-7+ years, EYFS and Key Stage 1; 5 classes in our Middle School or Key Stage 2 for primary aged children aged 7+ – 11 years.
+There are currently 270+ children on roll representing 25+ different nationalities.
+There are ten classes in our First School for children, aged 1+-7+ years, EYFS and Key Stage 1; 6 classes in our Middle School or Key Stage 2 for primary aged children aged 7+ – 11 years.
 Our Upper School or Key Stage 3 is for children aged 12-14 years.
-The size of our classes does not exceed 20 children and this ensures that the needs of our children are met well and that they receive a high quality learning experience.
+The size of our classes does not exceed 20 children, and this ensures that the needs of our children are met well and that they receive a high-quality learning experience.

-We welcome parents/carers in school as partners in helping children to learn in the classroom and as part of a team working to further our school aims by fund raising and generally celebrating in the success of the school through events such as assemblies, performances and community activities.
+We welcome parents/carers in school as partners in helping children to learn in the classroom and as part of a team working to further our school aims by fundraising and celebrating in the success of the school through events such as assemblies, performances and community activities.

 We are a highly inclusive school, with an exceptionally caring and nurturing ethos and pride ourselves on meeting individual needs.
 At Samakee children come first, we know every child well, what he or she needs and is capable of, and have a remarkably high regard for every aspect of their care, learning and development.

 A secure wall surrounds our campus and security guards control the exits 24 hours a day.
-School Identification Cards ensure security on campus.
-Issued annually they provide identification when children are collected from school.
-Parents/carers are expected to carry their cards at all times when on the school campus and fulltime security guards manage this effectively.
+Entry to the school is made via Turn Gates using School Identification Cards; this system ensures that we have an accurate record of who is in school at any given time and maintains a secure entrance way and security on campus.
+The ID cards provide identification when children are collected from school.
+All families receive three ID Cards free of charge, one each for your child or children and one for each parent or carer.
+Families requiring more than three ID Cards need to purchase these from the school office.
+Replacement cards need to be purchased.
+Parents/carers, children and staff are expected to carry their cards at all times when on the school campus and full-time security guards manage this effectively.

-Consistent and effective assessment practices are in place to monitor children’s progress and this is carefully tracked across core subjects using cloud based software, Orbit Family and Pupil Asset, and includes standardised testing outcomes e.g. NGRT (New Group Reading Test), PIM (Progress in Maths) scrutiny of work, evaluation of children’s performance during lessons and discussions with children.
+Consistent and effective assessment practices are in place to monitor children’s progress and this is carefully tracked across core subjects using cloud-based software, Tapestry and Pupil Asset, and includes standardised testing outcomes e.g. NGRT (New Group Reading Test), PIM (Progress in Maths) scrutiny of work, evaluation of children’s performance during lessons and discussions with children.

 Excellent sport’s facilities including a swimming pool, basketball courts, playing fields, multi-use games and sports arena promote exceptional progress in physical education and a very good understanding of the importance of keeping fit.
 At the start of the day, an energetic and fun ‘Move to Learn’ or ‘Boot Camp’ session highlights the importance of exercise to everyone.